 The gloves and flashlight speak for themselves.
 They come in handy all the time.
 I really like the MTE flashlights.
 Greg McGee Engineering makes a hell of a product.
 They’re well made, bright, and aren’t priced sky high.
 If you need a no bullshit flashlight but don’t want to pay $300 for a name, check these guys out.
 I have two of their tough-as-nails 1,200 lumen lights.
 They have a low mode for changing tires, checking your oil, and close up work.
 They have a medium mode, and a high mode.
 The high mode throws a good beam, perfect for seeing what the dogs are barking at in the pasture in the middle of the night.
 They have a strobe and SOS setting, and you have the option of getting rechargeable batteries and a charger.

-In the toolbox:
+In the toolbox I carry:

-10# Fire extinguisher (I got this for free, or I wouldn’t carry one)
+- 10# Fire extinguisher (I got this for free, or I wouldn’t carry one)

-Cheap rope and good rope
+- Cheap rope and good rope

-Small tools: pliers, fuses, zip ties, screw drivers, bolt cutters.
+- Small tools: pliers, fuses, zip ties, screw drivers, bolt cutters.

 I keep an MSR 6 Liter dram in the tool box, since I call the desert home now.
 I’ve been glad I had it on several overnight trips where I misjudged how much water I would need.
 The 6L MSR dromedary bag is tough, and I like the different options you have on the cap.
 The tarp, cheap rope, and ratcheting straps I keep for securing loads of furniture, branches, or whatever else I happen to be moving.
 I keep jumper cables, tow strap, and a shovel to get me out of jams.
 I used to have a chain, but damn, it was heavy.
 The tow strap is longer, lighter, and is rated at a higher breaking strength (to my surprise).
 You should always have a spare tire and a decent jack.
 I wanted an off-road high-lift jack, but there didn’t seem to be any good lift points I could get to on my truck.
 A small gas can, and a quart of oil would be handy.
 I keep bolt cutters for obvious reasons.
 Next time you’re on a turnpike or interstate highway, look for an emergency path off the pavement.
 I bet you will find that you are fenced in.

-In the Get Home Bag:
+EDC in the Get Home Bag

-Therm-A-Rest Z-lite, Poncho liner, Hennessy tarp
+- Therm-A-Rest Z-lite, Poncho liner, Hennessy tarp

-2 pairs wool socks, Dragonwear beanie, Mechanix gloves
+- 2 pairs wool socks, Dragonwear beanie, Mechanix gloves

-Compression Bandage, CAT TQ, H&H Z-fold gauze, moleskin
+- Compression Bandage, CAT TQ, H&H Z-fold gauze, moleskin

-Nalgene, water tabs, Sawyer Mini water filter, steel cup, electrolyte tablets
+- Nalgene, water tabs, Sawyer Mini water filter, steel cup, electrolyte tablets

-Emergency food bar
+- Emergency food bar

-Matches, SOL bivyy, paracord, signal mirror
+- Matches, SOL bivyy, paracord, signal mirror

-Spork, Bic lighter
+- Spork, Bic lighter

 A light and warm sleeping pad, poncho liner, SOL bivvy, and tarp will keep me protected enough from the elements.
 Without a sleeping pad, the ground sucks the heat out of you.
 A contractor bag will keep my kit (or me!) dry in a rainstorm, should I be caught with my pants down.
 I have the tools I need to collect and treat water and enough calories to get me by.
 I’ve got the bare minimum medical equipment, and some moleskin to treat blisters.
 I come from a farming community with a lot of organophosphate use, so I pack an RSDL sponge.
 (You know the signs and symptoms of organophosphate or nerve gas poisoning, don’t you?
 It overwhelms your parasympathetic (Rest and Digest) nervous system.
 SLUDGEM: Salivation, Lacrimation (tearing), Urination, Defecation, GI distress, Emesis (Vomiting), and Miosis (pinpoint pupils)).
 I keep KI tablets and a wallet dosimeter just in case Fukushima 2.0 happens.
 It’s cheap insurance.

 I struggle to straddle the line between prepared and hopeful hoarding.
 I can’t stand clutter and extra crap I don’t use.
 This kit changes all the time.
 If you have any ideas or advice, let me know!
 What’s in your Vehicle EDC?